ryanorsinger/1001-drills-js/README.md

 - internal functions
 - if
 - if/else
+- nested if statements
 - if/else if/else if
 - if/else if/else
 - switch case
-- using funcitons for predicate logic
+- using functions for conditional logic
+- user defined functions
 - scope
-- user defined functions
 - adding values and html to the HTML document
-- arrays and array access
+- arrays and accessing elements
 - array element reassignment
 - array functions/methods
 - manually iterating across arrays
 - while loops
 - do while loops
 - for loops
+- iterating across arrays (manually and w/ a loop)
 - forEach loops
 - .map
 - .filter